 When people fail to exercise reasonable care and cause injuries and harm to others, they may be liable to pay damages to the victims.
 The failure to use reasonable care that results in injuries to others is called negligence.

 When you have been injured by somebody else, you should retain a personal injury attorney who is experienced and skilled in tort law.
 At Hutzler Law, a skilled and experienced attorney will assess your claim and explain whether you have valid grounds to file a lawsuit to seek monetary damages for your losses.

-Our team of Arizona personal injury lawyers, led by Jason Hutzler, understand how to build strong cases for our clients to maximize the monetary compensation that they might recover.
+Our team of Arizona personal injury lawyers, led by Jason Hutzler, understands how to build strong cases for our clients to maximize the monetary compensation that they might recover.

 Types of Damages in Personal Injury Cases